WR 124

 WR 124 is a Wolf–Rayet star in the constellation of Sagitta surrounded by a ring nebula of expelled material known as M1-67.
 It is one of the fastest runaway stars in the Milky Way with a radial velocity around 200 km/s.
 It was discovered by Paul W. Merrill in 1938, identified as a high-velocity Wolf–Rayet star.
-It is listed in the General Catalogue of Variable Stars as QR Sagittae with a range of 0.08 magnitudes.
+In 1982, Anthony Moffat et al. discovered that WR 124 is a variable star.
+It was given its variable star designation, QR Sagittae, in 1985.
+It is listed in the General Catalogue of Variable Stars with a brightness range of 0.08 magnitudes.